Time Is Broken

 The speed of light as a universal speed limit.
 Nothing with mass can reach the speed of light.
 As you approach it, time dilation increases without bound.
 At the speed of light, time stops entirely – from a photon’s frame of reference (to the extent that’s meaningful), no time passes at all.
 A photon emitted from a star ten billion light-years away has, from its own perspective, arrived at your eye instantaneously.

 Muon decay provides one of the cleanest experimental demonstrations.
 Cosmic ray muons are created in the upper atmosphere and should decay in roughly 2.2 microseconds, which at near-light speed would let them travel only about 660 metres.
 But we detect them at sea level, roughly 15 kilometres below where they were created.
 How?
-At 0.99c, their time is dilated by a factor of roughly seven.
+At 99% of the speed of light, their time is dilated by a factor of roughly seven.
 They “live” long enough to reach us.
 Rossi and Hall first confirmed this in 1941 (Physical Review), and it remains one of the most intuitive demonstrations of special relativity.

 The twin paradox